henrik42/solo/README.md

 __Controlling the rate of data__

-Above I said that our code should _step aside_ every 10-30 ms or so when it is busy doing some long running calculation.
+Above I said that our code should _step aside_ (lets call it _yield_) every 10-30 ms or so when it is busy doing some long running calculation.
 With `go` and `<!` we have a tool for this.

+But imagine you have two computations running and each of them yields after 30ms.
+A third operation in the event queue (like a mouse click) may have to wait for 60ms and that may be too long.
+So we may choose shorter intervals to yield.

+Lets build a small app to illustrate what we have so far:

 ### Websocket load tester